rootzoll/konfetti-app/README.md

 - creating a task on the community todo list
 - upvote tasks you like on the community todo list

-The app is part of the refugeehackathon, Berlin 2015 - so konfetti exchange goes:
+The app is part of the refugeehackathon, Berlin 2015 - so konfetti exchange can go:
 - neighbor2refugee
 - refugee2refugee
 - refugee2neighbor